 On average, FED affects vision mildly in one’s 50’s, and increasingly more severely into one’s 60’s and beyond.
 But those are only averages since some cases are severe as early as one’s 30’s while others can be mild into one’s 70’s.
 Genetics may play a role in this variation.

 In the early stages FED blurring is mild and is only due to distortion of DM by guttata.
 As time goes on, blurring progressively worsens.
 This is not only due to worsening guttata, but also from the development of corneal swelling (edema).
 Corneal edema tends to be the worse in the morning and improves some later in the day.
 Blur that is solely caused by guttata or swelling improves fully with DMEK surgery.

-Eventually, FED can “go over the cliff” and the cornea can decompensate.
-Decompensation may be gradual or it may seem to suddenly happen spontaneously.
-Decompensation is especially common following cataract surgery.
+Eventually, FED can can cause the cornea to decompensate.
+This may be gradual or sudden and is especially common following cataract surgery.
 A decompensated FED cornea becomes severely swollen, and painful blisters may form on its surface.
 These blisters are one of many things that can irritate the eye surface to make it feel like there is something is in it.
 An exam by your doctor is necessary to tell if such foreign body sensation is truly due to severe swelling and blisters.
 Swelling that is severe enough or goes on long enough can result in permanent corneal scarring (fibrosis).
 Patients with severe scarring need a full corneal thickness penetrating keratoplasty to see better.

 Where does the swelling come from in Fuchs Corneal Dystrophy (FED)?